mnater/Hyphenopoly/docs/Config.md

 ### require (mandatory)
 The config-Object must contain exactly one field called `require`.
 It defines the language(s) used on the page.

-The `require` field must be an object of key-value-pairs, where the keys are language codes and the values are a long word (>=12 characters) in the required language.
+The `require` field must be an object of key-value-pairs where the keys are language codes and the values are long words (>=12 characters) in the required language.
 ````javascript
 Hyphenopoly.config({
     require: {